cbeck88/conf-rs/REFERENCE.md

    This corresponds to [`clap::Arg::allow_hypen_values`](https://docs.rs/clap/latest/clap/struct.Arg.html#method.allow_hyphen_values)

-   example: `[arg(allow_hyphen_values)]`

-* `secret` (optional bool argument)
+*  <a name="repeat-secret"></a> `secret` (optional bool argument)

+   example: `#[conf(secret)]`, `#[conf(secret = false)]`

    Indicates that this value is secret and `conf` should avoid logging the value if there is an error.

    If the `bool` argument is not specified when this attribute appears, it is considered `true`.
    Values not marked secret are considered not to be secrets.

-   example: `#[conf(secret)]`, `#[conf(secret = false)]`

 #### Notes